Bigdata-shiyang/Bigdata-shiyang/README.md

-I am an ordinary student from Harbin University of Technology.
+I am an ordinary student from Harbin University of Science and Technology.
 I hope to improve my professional level through continuous study.
 I hope I can learn from excellent people and get close to them.
 - 👋 Hi, I’m @Bigdata-shiyang